Arcane AI

 1. The Name ‘Tesla’ Was Bought: The company originally did not own the rights to the Tesla name.
 It had to buy the name from a company owned by a man in Sacramento for $75,000.

 2. Tesla’s Gigafactories Are Solar-Powered: Tesla’s Gigafactories are designed to be powered by renewable energy.
-For example, Gigafactory 1 in Nevada aims to run entirely on solar power, covering the entire roof of the building with solar panels.
+For example, Gigafactory 1 in Nevada aims to run entirely on solar power.

 3. Full Self-Driving (FSD) Controversy: Despite Tesla’s ambitious Full Self-Driving (FSD) technology, the company has faced criticism and regulatory scrutiny over its marketing and safety claims, with FSD still not fully achieving Level 5 autonomy as of 2024.